swen128/ai-rules/.cline/rules/00_basic.md

 If there are many changes unrelated to the requested task, I'll suggest that the user start as a separate task from the current changes.

 If told to ignore this, I'll continue as is.

+## How I should work with the user

+First write the type signatures of the implementation and test code.
+Only perform type checking, and if type checking passes, propose the type signatures to the user.

+Once the type signatures are confirmed, write how they would be used as test code.

+After agreeing on the specification, proceed to implementation.